Green roof: Brown roofs

 Industrial brownfield sites can be valuable ecosystems, supporting rare species of plants, animals and invertebrates.
 Increasingly in demand for redevelopment, these habitats are under threat.
 "Brown roofs", also known as "biodiverse roofs", can partly mitigate this loss of habitat by covering the flat roofs of new developments with a layer of locally sourced material.
-Construction techniques for brown roofs are typically similar to those used to create flat green roofs, the main difference being the choice of growing medium (usually locally sourced rubble, gravel, soil, etc...) to meet a specific biodiversity objective.
+Construction techniques for brown roofs are typically similar to those used to create flat green roofs, the main difference being the choice of growing medium (usually locally sourced rubble, gravel, soil, etc.) to meet a specific biodiversity objective.
 In Switzerland, it is common to use alluvial gravels from the foundations; in London, a mix of brick rubble and some concrete has been used.

 The original idea was to allow the roofs to self-colonise with plants, but they are sometimes seeded to increase their biodiversity potential in the short term.
 Such practices are derided by purists.
 The roofs are colonised by spiders and insects (many of which are becoming extremely rare in the UK as such sites are developed) and provide a feeding site for insectivorous birds.
 Laban, a centre for contemporary dance in London, has a brown roof specifically designed to encourage the nationally rare black redstart.
 A green roof, 160 m above ground level, and claimed to be the highest in the UK and Europe "and probably in the world" to act as nature reserve, is on the Barclays Bank HQ in Canary Wharf.
 Designed combining the principles of green and brown roofs, it is already home to a range of rare invertebrates.

+Blue-Green Roofs

+Blue roofs operate as stormwater management systems, storing stormwater, whether in an open water surface or beneath shingles, and controlling the rate at which it is released.
+A blue-green roof combines blue roof technology with that of a green roof to optimize the benefits of greening roof scapes, storing water beneath layers of substrate and vegetation.
+Benefits include mitigating stormwater runoff impacts, reusing stormwater for irrigation of the green roof, and cooling indoor temperatures of buildings.
+Both extensive and intensive roofs can support a blue-green roof through a variety of approaches such as rooftop gardens, smart blue-green roofs (focused on urban cooling), and podium green decks.

+Blue-green roofs are optimal for energy-saving cooling in buildings because the water crate layer maintains stable temperatures.
+This is beneficial throughout the year with research showing that locations with blue-green roofs are less sensitive to air temperature fluctuation in the winter and summer than locations with conventional roofs.
+Another advantage of blue-green roofs over green roofs and conventional roofs is they have higher evaporation rates which create lower surface temperatures and mitigate the urban heat island effect.